mendix/docs/content/appstore/app-services/chatbot.md

 ---
 title: "Chatbot"
 category: "App Services"
-description: " "
+description: "Describes the configuration and usage of the Chatbot app service, which is available in the Mendix Marketplace. "
 tags: ["chatbot", "service", "app store", "marketplace", "component", "platform support"]
 ---

 ## 1 Introduction

+{{% todo %}} Add the component page link{{% /todo %}}

-The [Chatbot](https://marketplace.mendix.com/link/component/118408) app service enables you to build a chat app with human-like conversations with users via text messages, which is fully managed artificial intelligence (AI) service with advanced natural language models to design, build, test, and deploy conversational interfaces.
+The [Chatbot]() app service enables you to build a chatbot app that can make human-like conversations with users via text messages.
+This is a fully-managed artificial intelligence (AI) service that allows you to design, build, test, and deploy conversational interfaces with advanced natural language models.

 Here is an overview of what Chatbot contains: